8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 Method 3: Disable Windows Search

 Disabling Windows Search stops the indexing of all files.
 In addition, it may be causing the High Disk Usage Windows 10 problem.
-To check it, first, try temporarily disabling.
+To check it, first, try temporarily disabling it.
 To temporarily disable Windows Search:

-If you temporarily disable it, Windows Search starts working again when you restart your system.
+If you temporarily turn it off, Windows Search works again when you restart your system.

 1. Firstly, press the Windows + X keys simultaneously.
 Then select Command Prompt (Admin).